lukekaalim/Fleet/README.md

 # Fleet

-Deployment scripts to automate versioning of multiple servers.
+Deployment scripts to automate versioning of multiple s3 sites.